 Consisting of a small board and a number of volunteers, Kula Loans International organizational structure is fairly uncomplicated.

-Erlijn Sie, chairperson
+Erlijn Sie, Chairperson

 Erlijn is co-founder of Microcredit for Mothers, a foundation aiming to support women in Asia to set up their own business through small loans, provide the opportunity to save and get professional, entrepreneurial and leadership trainings.
 Currently the revolving fund provides loans to (over) 5000 families per year, in 8 different countries.
 She has been leading the Banking with the Poor network, and is author of the book "Reimagining Financial Inclusion" (2021).

-Rene Pieterse, treasurer/fundraiser
+Rene Pieterse, Treasurer

 In 2018 René had the time and energy to join Erlijn and Niels with the start of a social enterprise, out of curiosity: what does it take to get personally involved (or not) with charity?
 Learned a lot and getting/feeling more involved every day.
 Started as treasurer, now also as fundraiser.
 30 years of business (IT) consultant experience has landed on fertile ground.

-Jolinde Segeren, Program Manager
+Jolinde Segeren, Program Manager Colombia

 Jolinde Segeren, Program Manager at Kula Loans, brings over two decades of experience in financial inclusion and micro-finance, with a focus on empowering marginalized women communities in South and Southeast Asia.
 Dedicated to fostering connections and advancing business endeavors, Jolinde prioritizes partner relationships, optimizing outcomes, and forging new collaborations.
 She is committed to inspiring underprivileged communities.

-Ingeborg Kempers, Program Manager Bangladesh / Ad Interim Program Manager Colombia
+Ingeborg Kempers, Program Manager Bangladesh

 Ingeborg has 5 years of experience with microfinance and collaborates with various NGOs in Bangladesh.
 She is eager to contribute and make an impact on communities facing challenges.
 Ingeborg has a passion for Asia, engaging with different cultures, hiking, and sailing.
 Currently, she works as a controller and project coordinator at STEP, an organization that assists migrants and refugees in learning the Dutch language and integrating into society.
 Once again, she finds herself immersed in a diverse array of cultures representing 80 different countries.